-- (1) The quantity reported on these lines represents awards granted under 2018 RUP.
-2018 RUP awards vest as follows: one third of the award on the first anniversary of the grant date, one third of the award on the second anniversary of the grant date, and one third of the award on the third anniversary of the grant date (subject in each case to continued service through each such date).
-Under 2018 RUP, if a recipient has held an unvested award for at least one year, is 55 years or older, and has worked for the Partnership for at least ten years, an award held by such participant will vest six months and one day following such participant's retirement if the participant retires prior to the conclusion of the normal vesting schedule, unless the Committee exercises its authority to alter the applicability of the plan's retirement provisions in regard to a particular award.
-Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are the only named executive officers who satisfy the age and tenure criteria of the 2018 RUP.
-A discussion of the general terms of the 2018 RUP, and the facts and circumstances considered by the Committee in authorizing these fiscal 2022 awards to our named executive officers, is included in the "Compensation Discussion and Analysis" under the subheading "Restricted Unit Plans." - (2) Amounts reported on these lines are the targeted and maximum annual cash bonus compensation potential for each named executive officer under the annual cash bonus plan as described in the "Compensation Discussion and Analysis" under the subheading "Annual Cash Bonus Plan."
-Actual amounts earned by the named executive officers for fiscal 2022 were equal to 130% of the "Target" amounts reported on this line.
+- (1) The quantity reported on these lines represents awards granted under the RUP.
+RUP awards vest as follows: one third of the award on the first anniversary of the grant date, one third of the award on the second anniversary of the grant date, and one third of the award on the third anniversary of the grant date (subject in each case to continued service through each such date).
+Under the RUP, if a recipient has held an unvested award for at least one year, is 55 years or older, and has worked for the Partnership for at least ten years, an award held by such participant will vest six months and one day following such participant's retirement if the participant retires prior to the conclusion of the normal vesting schedule, unless the Committee exercises its authority to alter the applicability of the plan's retirement provisions in regard to a particular award.
+Mr. Boyd, Mr. Brinkworth and Mr. Scanlon are the only named executive officers who satisfy the age and tenure criteria of the RUP.
+A discussion of the general terms of the RUP, and the facts and circumstances considered by the Committee in authorizing these fiscal 2023 awards to our named executive officers, is included in the CD&A under the subheading "Restricted Unit Plan." - (2) Amounts reported on these lines are the targeted and maximum annual cash bonus compensation potential for each named executive officer under the annual cash bonus plan as described in the CD&A under the subheading "Annual Cash Bonus Plan."
+Actual amounts earned by the named executive officers for fiscal 2023 were equal to 125% of the "Target" amounts reported on this line.
 Column (c) ("Threshold \$") was omitted because the annual cash bonus plan does not provide for a guaranteed minimum cash payment.
-Because 130% of the "Target" awards were earned by our named executive officers during fiscal 2022, 130% of the "Target" amounts reported under column (d) have been reported in the Summary Compensation Table above. - (3) The LTIP is a phantom unit plan.
+Because 125% of the "Target" awards were earned by our named executive officers during fiscal 2023, 125% of the "Target" amounts reported under column (d) have been reported in the Summary Compensation Table above. - (3) The LTIP is a phantom unit plan.
 Payments, if earned, are based on a combination of (i) the fair market value of our Common Units at the end of a three-year measurement period, which, for purposes of the LTIP, is the average of the closing prices for the twenty business days preceding the conclusion of the three-year measurement period, and (ii) cash equal to the distributions that would have inured to the same quantity of outstanding Common Units during the same three-year measurement period.
-The fiscal 2022 award "Target" and "Maximum" amounts are estimates based upon (i) the fair market value (the average of the closing prices of our Common Units for the twenty business days preceding the first day of fiscal 2021) of our Common Units at the beginning of fiscal 2022, and (ii) the estimated distributions over the course of the award's three-year measurement period at the neurrent annualized distribution rate of \$1.20 per Common Unit.
+The fiscal 2023 award "Target" and "Maximum" amounts are estimates based upon (i) the fair market value (the average of the closing prices of our Common Units for the twenty business days preceding the first day of fiscal 2023) of our Common Units at the beginning of fiscal 2023, and (ii) the estimated distributions over the course of the award's three-year measurement period at the then current annualized distribution rate of \$1.30 per Common Unit.
 Column (f) ("Threshold") was omitted because the LTIP does not provide for a guaranteed minimum cash payment.
-The "Target" amount represents a hypothetical payment at 100% of target and the "Maximum" amount represents a hypothetical payment at 150% of target.
-Detailed descriptions of the plan and the calculation of awards are included in the "Compensation Discussion and Analysis" under the subheading "Long-Term Incentive Plan." - (4) Amounts reported on these lines represent DER Plan payments made during the fiscal year.
-Detailed descriptions of the DER Plan and the calculation of the payments are included in the "Compensation Discussion and Analysis" under the subheading "Distribution Equivalent Rights Plan."
+The "Target" amount represents a hypothetical payment at 150% of target.
+Detailed descriptions of the plan and the calculation of awards are included in the CD&A under the subheading "Long-Term Incentive Plan." - (4) Amounts reported on these lines represent DER Plan payments made during the fiscal year.
+Detailed descriptions of the DER Plan and the calculation of the payments are included in the CD&A under the subheading "Distribution Equivalent Rights Plan."